How to Overcome Symptoms of Childhood Trauma in 2026

 • Choosing partners who display abusive behaviors because you believe they are the only ones who could love you perpetuates the cycle of abuse.

-Recognizing these patterns is the first step towards breaking the cycle and carving a path toward a life you envision for yourself.
+Thankfully, just the act of recognizing these patterns is the first step towards breaking the cycle and carving a path toward a life you envision for yourself.
+It’s time to take charge and stop letting self-sabotage stand between you and your best life.

 1. Do you find yourself repeating patterns that prevent personal or professional growth?